Biomass boilers: an introduction

 The domestic renewable heat incentive is a boiler replacement scheme, aiming to bridge the gap between the cost of a replacement oil or LPG boiler and the cost of a renewable heating system.
 Biomass boilers and biomass pellet stoves with back boilers are eligible for a tariff rate of 12.2p per kWh, index-linked and paid quarterly in arrears for seven years.

-In addition, you will make some savings on fuel costs if you are swapping from oil or LPG, but not if you are on mains gas.
+In addition, you will make some savings on fuel costs if you are swapping from oil, LPG or solid fuel, but probably not if you are on mains gas.
 Wood pellet is currently around 4.8p per kWh, compared with 6.1p for oil, 6.8p for LPG 4.6p for mains gas and 16p for electricity (source: Renewable Energy Installer, April 2014).

 Biomass boilers are eligible measures under the green deal, so you may be able to use use green deal finance to help with the upfront cost of installation.